suquark/leaderbot/docs/source/index.rst

     cd source_dir
     pip install .

+.. _quick_usage:

 Quick Usage
 ===========

-The package provides several statistical models (see :ref:`API reference <api>` for details).
-In the example below, we use :class:`leaderbot.models.Davidson` class to build a model.
+The package provides several statistical ranking models (see :ref:`API reference <api>` for details).
+In the example below, we use :class:`leaderbot.models.Davidson` class to create a model.
 However, working with other models is similar.

 Create and Train a Model